Veams/generator-veams/README.md

 All files will be included and configured.
 Have fun!

+## Sub Generators
+To help you in your workflow, we integrated some sub generators for you:

+ * Create a Backbone Model: yo prototype:bm
+ * Create a Backbone View: yo prototype:bv
+ * Create a Backbone Collection: yo prototype:bc

+Others will follow.

 ## CMS snippets (work in progress)
 You can choose between multiple content management systems (Drupal, Typo3, Magnolia, CoreMedia).
 After choosing a system you will get HTML-snippets and a few new SCSS files, which you can use: